 Province: Alajuela

 Nestled in the lush mountains of the Central Valley is Atenas, a smaller town known for iconic Costa Rican coffee.
-Atenas is located 45 minutes west of San Jose, the capital city, and about 30 mins from the international airport (SJO) in Alajuela.
+Atenas is located 45 minutes west of San Jose, the capital city, and about 30 minutes from the international airport (Juan Santamaria International Airport/SJO) in Alajuela.

-Although it may seem remote, Atenas is only 1 hour from San Jose and 30 minutes to the airport.
-The main highway also gives quick access to beaches and is a central launch point to everything Costa Rica has to offer, making it one of the best places to live in Costa Rica.
+Although it may seem remote, Atenas is only 1 hour from San Jose and 30 minutes from the airport.
+The main highway also gives quick access to beaches and is a central launch point to everything Costa Rica offers, making it one of the best places to live in Costa Rica.

-In town, there is a strong expat community filled mostly with retirees and young families.
-Here you’ll find international schools, along with supermarkets, restaurants, and fitness classes.
+In town, a strong expat community is filled mostly with retirees and young families.
+You’ll find international schools, supermarkets, restaurants, and fitness classes here.
 There are pharmacies and health care clinics in town, but you’ll need to head to Escazu for hospitals and nightlife.

 Atenas is a well-connected mountain town that’s accessible by bus and is very safe.
 It’s a great option for a relaxing lifestyle with incredible views without a big city price tag.
 Some even consider it one of the best places to retire in Costa Rica.
 Additionally, it’s a coffee lover’s wonderland!

 If your dreams of moving to Costa Rica involve action and nightlife, Atenas probably isn’t the best place for you.
-Most expats settle here for peace and quiet.
+Many expats settle here for peace and quiet.

 Cartago